curtis-allan/Shad4Fasthtml/docs/md/progress_template.md

 Since both the total and loaded variables are global, they can be accessed by both the progress-stream and job routes.
 This allows us to create an asyncronous generator, in the form of a loop, that can send the relevant data to the client.

+>[!NOTE]
->**Note:** Both `loaded` and `total` globals can be set to anything.
+>Both `loaded` and `total` globals can be set to anything.
 In this example, we have set them to dummy values of 8000 and 0 respectively.
 In a real-world scenario, these values would be replaced with the relevant total and loaded values from the server.

 By using a a `sleep()` function, we can throttle the requests that the stream sends to the client, in this case it retrieves the new `loaded` value every 0.05 seconds.
 This ensures that the stream is not overwhelmed with requests, and the client can receive the updates in a timely manner, but can be altered as needed.